instrumentisto/rust-incubator/1_concepts/1_4_cow/README.md

 [Rust] has a [`Cow`] (clone-on-write) smart pointer in its standard library.
 Understanding how to use it is _essential to write idiomatic and ergonomic_ [Rust] code.

 In a nutshell:
-- it allows to combine usage of owned and borrowed data in a single abstraction, which __leads to better ergonomics and minimize performance penalties asap__ (as much as possible);
+- it allows to combine usage of owned and borrowed data in a single abstraction, which __leads to better ergonomics and minimize performance penalties as much as possible__;
 - it encloses and provides immutable access to borrowed data, and __clones the data lazily when mutation or ownership is required__.

 ```rust